animir/node-rate-limiter-flexible/README.md

 * `blockDuration` `Default: 0` If positive number and consumed more than points in current duration, block for `blockDuration` seconds.

+    It sets consumed points more than allowed points for `blockDuration` seconds, so actions are rejected.

 #### Options specific to Redis, Mongo, MySQL, PostgreSQL

 * `inmemoryBlockOnConsumed` `Default: 0` Against DDoS attacks.
 Blocked key isn't checked by requesting Redis, MySQL or Mongo.